Static Pricing Guarantees for Queueing Systems: Single-server Static Pricing Guarantees

 \subsection{Approximation of profit rate}

-We now show that $\pi^{\tilde\lambda,0}$ attains at least half of the optimal profit, proving Theorem \ref{singleServerProfit}. \proof{Proof.} Using Eq. (\ref{revenueDefinition}), we first arrive at an upper bound for the revenue rate of the optimal policy
+We now show that $\pi^{\tilde\lambda,0}$ attains at least half of the optimal profit, proving Theorem \ref{singleServerProfit}. \proof{Proof of Theorem \ref{singleServerProfit}.} Using Eq. (\ref{revenueDefinition}), we first arrive at an upper bound for the revenue rate of the optimal policy

 The inequality follows by leveraging the concavity of the revenue rate function to apply Jensen's inequality to a random variable $X$ with probability mass function $P(X=\lambda_i^*)=\mathbb{P}_i(\pi^*)$.